-Under the United States federal income tax laws, and subject to the passive foreign investment company, or "PFIC", rules discussed below, distributions of cash or other property with respect to the ADSs (including any amounts withheld in respect thereof), generally will, to the extent made out of our current and accumulated earnings and profits as determined for U.S. federal income tax purposes, constitute dividends for U.S. federal income tax purposes.
+Under the United States federal income tax laws, and subject to the PFIC rules discussed below, distributions of cash or other property with respect to the ADSs (including any amounts withheld in respect thereof), generally will, to the extent made out of our current and accumulated earnings and profits as determined for U.S. federal income tax purposes, constitute dividends for U.S. federal income tax purposes.
 The gross amount of any dividend we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes) is includible in income for a U.S. Holder and subject to U.S. federal income taxation.
 Dividends paid to a noncorporate U.S. Holder that constitute qualified dividend income will be taxable at a preferential tax rate applicable to long-term capital gains, provided that the U.S. Holder holds the ADSs for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meets other holding period requirements.
 We expext that dividends we pay with respect to the ADSs generally will constitute qualified dividend income.

-A U.S. Holder must include any Danish tax withheld from the dividend payment, as described above under "-Danish Taxation - General Rules for the Taxation of Holders Not Tax Resident in Denmark," in the gross amount of dividend paid even though the holder does not in fact receive it.
+A U.S. Holder must include any Danish tax withheld from the dividend payment, as described above under "- Danish Tax Considerations - Taxation of Shareholders Residing Outside Denmark," in the gross amount of dividend paid even though the holder does not in fact receive it.
 The dividend is taxable to the holder when the depositary receives the dividend, actually or constructively.
-Because we are not a United States corporation and do not expect to meet the dividends-received deduction eligibility criteria for non-U.S. corporations, the dividend is not expected to be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.
-The amount of the dividend distribution includible in U.S. Holder's income will be the U.S. dollar value of the Danish Krone payments made, determined at the spot Danish Krone/U.S. dollar rate on the date the dividend distribution is includible in income, regardless of whether the payment is in fact converted into U.S. dollar.
-Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date the dividend payment is included in income to the date the payment is converted into U.S. dollar will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
+Because we are not a United States corporation and do not expect to meet the dividends-recevied deduction eligibility criteria for non-U.S. corporations, the dividend is not expected to be eligible for the dividends-received deduction generally allowed to U.S. corporations in respect of dividends received from other United States corporations.
+The amount of the dividend distribution includible in U.S. Holder's income will be the USD value of the Danish Krone payments made, determined at the spot Danish Krone/USD rate on the date the dividend distribution is includible in income, regardless of whether the payment is in fact converted into USD.
+Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date the dividend payment is included in income to the date the payment is converted into USD will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
 The gain or loss generally will be income or loss from sources within the United States for foreign tax credit limitation purposes.